 Throwing a birthday party for a dear friend was the perfect excuse to make a dessert that the picky hubby would just ignore.
 He’d devour a chocolate bundt cake, but an apple version would be snubbed unless he was desperate.
-Which translates to no Oreos in the pantry and even then, I’m not sure he’d bite even then.
+This translates to no Oreos in the pantry and even then, I’m not sure he’d bite even then.
 He’s a fan of apple pie and apple crisp, but apple bread, cakes, and muffins do not pass muster.
 Sigh.